Information for Editors

 Conflicts of Interest

-A CEB Editor is deemed to have a conflict of interest in a submitted paper if he or she is a (co-) author of the paper.
-Editor COIs should be reported to the Editor-in-Chief, who will assign the paper to another Editor.
+A T-RO SE is deemed to have a conflict of interest in a submitted manuscript if he or she is a co-author of the paper.